gitandy/DragonLog/README.md

 On the CAT settings tab you have to select your hamlib unpack/installation directory.

 ### On Linux
-You have to compile the hamlib release first.
+If no package is available for your distribution you have to compile the hamlib release first.
 Download the release .tar.gz (not source), unpack, ./configure, make, make install.
-The rigctld should be in /usr/local/bin and thus on your path.
+The rigctld is assumed to be in /usr/local/bin and thus on your path.

 Copyright
 ---------